WCSCourses/HelminthBioinformatics_2023/manuals/module_3_WBP2/module_3_WBP2.md

 In this module, we return to WormBase ParaSite.

-We will start by looking at three commonly-used tools in WBPS:
+We will start by looking at commonly-used tools in WBPS:
 - BLAST
 - JBrowse (a genome browser)
 - Variant Effect Predictor (VEP)
+- Gene expression platform
 - g:Profiler

 We will then go on to apply some of the command line skills that you were introduced to in module 2 to explore WormBase ParaSite data programmatically.